phpMv/ubiquity/docs/model/models.rst

 ^^^^^^^^^^^^
 .. note::
    **Naming convention** |br|
-   Foreign key field names consist of the primary key name of the referenced table followed by the name of the referenced table whose first letter is capitalized
+   Foreign key field names consist of the primary key name of the referenced table followed by the name of the referenced table whose first letter is capitalized. |br|
    **Example** |br|
    ``idUser`` for the table ``user`` whose primary key is ``id``